hiveot/hub.capnp/README.md

 Install mosquitto:
 > On Ubuntu: sudo apt install mosquitto

-Note: Do not autostart mosquitto.
+Note: Do not autostart or configure mosquitto.
+Its configuration will not be used.
+See mosquittomgr for details.

-The mosquitto-pb plugin launches Mosquitto and generates the neccesary configuration files.
-No manual setup is needed.
-While it is possible to use an external mosquitto  MQTT broker, management of authorization requires access to the configuration files.

 Use of a different MQTT broker such as HiveMQ, AWS, or other requires a protocol binding to manage client authorization.
-See the Hub core auth module for more detail.
+The hubcore package provides facilities for plugins to authenticate and authorize requests.

 ### Manual Install To System (tenative)

-For systemd installation, as root for user 'wost'.
+For systemd installation to run as user 'wost'.
 When changing the user and folders make sure to edit the wost-hub.service file accordingly.
 From the dist folder run:
 ```
 # Create folders
 mkdir /opt/wost/
-mkdir /etc/wost/
-mkdir /etc/wost/certs/
+mkdir -P /etc/wost/certs/
 mkdir -P /var/lib/wost/certstore/
 mkdir /var/log/wost/